EOL/publishing/doc/trait-schema.md

 A `Resource` node corresponds to a 'resource' defined here as a file or set of files, imported from outside of the EOL project, that provides specific measured or curated information about taxa, such as habitat or average adult mass.
-A resource usually? always? comes from the Web; usually? always? in the form of a Darwin Core Archive (DwCA).
+A resource comes from some supplier of biodiversity or trait information, in the form of a Darwin Core Archive (DwCA).
-This information is recorded in the properties and links of `Trait` nodes.
+Some of the information from resources is recorded in the properties and links of `Trait` nodes.

 * `resource_id` property - Every `Resource` node has a different